Emergency Dentistry – Haverhill, MA

 The moment you notice something doesn’t feel quite right, we strongly encourage you to give us a call directly, even if you aren’t particularly sure if what you’re dealing with is a dental emergency.
 Not only is it better to be safe, rather than sorry, but we can provide you with useful tips to manage your urgent issue ahead of your appointment.

-Associates in Dental Health accepts walk-ins, remains available in the evening and on the weekend, and does everything possible to get you seen the same day, so there’s no reason not to call if you’re concerned!
+Associates in Dental Health of Haverhill accepts walk-ins, remains available in the evening and on the weekend, and does everything possible to get you seen the same day, so there’s no reason not to call if you’re concerned!
 When you arrive, we’ll perform a detailed examination and capture X-rays to better understand your dental issue and confirm the source of the problem.
 We’ll build a dedicated treatment plan from there, which could include dental fillings, root canal therapy, extractions, or another service depending on your specific needs.

 The Most Common Dental Emergencies

 When you find yourself in the midst of dealing with a dental emergency, it can be hard to make the best decision for your oral health because you may feel panicked or shocked.
 In these cases, we welcome you to lean on our team of professionals who is ready to answer your call and provide you with the fast and effective care you require.
-The good news is there are steps you can take to manage and improve your situation before you get to our office.
+The good news is there are steps you can take to manage and improve your situation before you get to our dental office.

 Understanding the Cost of Dental Emergencies